-Setting Boundaries Like a Boss
+Setting Boundaries and Managing Time Like a Boss — Because You Are the Boss

 It’s a Friday evening at 7:00 pm.
 My laptop is shut, and I’m done for the day.
 I’m ready to go out and have dinner with some friends and just one glass of totally-fine-for-my-waistline wine (or three, but who’s counting).